 - Economics of CCS/CCUS

-This VILT course is ideally suited for a technical audience (geoscientists, petroleum and chemical engineers) as well as economists, regulators, legal staff and managers wishing to learn more about the details of both the technical, regulatory and socio-economic aspects of carbon capture and storage.
-The VILT course is presented in an interactive workshop format allowing discussion.
+This VILT course is ideally suited for a technical audience – geoscientists, petroleum and chemical engineers – as well as for economists, regulators, legal staff and managers wishing to learn more about the details of both the technical, regulatory and socio-economic aspects of carbon capture and storage.

 Participants should have:

-- Knowledge of geosciences or petroleum or chemical engineering experience with oil and gas, coal or other energy projects
+- Experience with oil and gas, coal or other energy projects

 - Basic understanding of the energy industry

 Your expert course leader spent 18 years in the Petroleum Industry before joining academia, in both technical and managerial roles with Shell, Arco and Vico.
 He has received numerous awards, including Distinguished Service, Honorary member and Special Commendation awards from the American Association of Petroleum Geologist (AAPG) and was AAPG’s International Vice-President and recently chairman of AAPG’s House of Delegates (the Associations Parliamentary body).
 He is an SPE Distinguished Lecturer (DL) and has served as DL for several other professional organisations, including, AAPG, IPA and PESA.
 He is currently a Professor of Petroleum Geology and Engineering at the Australian School of Petroleum, University of Adelaide.
 He holds the South Australia State Chair in Carbon Capture & Storage (CCS) and is also presently Distinguished Scientist of the Cooperative Research Centre for Greenhouse Gas Technologies (CO2CRC), having served earlier as the Storage Program Manager and Chief Scientist.